jwnukoski/dsa/README.md

 # ts-datastructs-algos
-Data structures, algorithms, and other functions written in TypeScript.
+Data structures, algorithms, and other useful functions written in TypeScript.

 ## Usage
 [Install the package from npmjs.com](https://www.npmjs.com/package/ts-datastructs-algos).